BSc 2nd Year Microbiology Prokaryotes Other than Eubacteria Notes Study Material

 Protoplasts

-An important property of bacterial cell wall is sensitivity to antibiotic penicillin.
-Penicillin inhibits synthesis of peptidoglycans.
+An important property of bacterial cell walls is sensitivity to antibiotic penicillin.
+Penicillin inhibits the synthesis of peptidoglycans.
 Young actively growing Gram-positive bacteria are, therefore, sensitive to penicillin.
 Thus these bacteria can be made protoplasts by treating them with penicillin.
-Animal cells, including human cells, are unsusceptible to penicillin, because there are no peptidoglycans there.
+Animal cells, including human cells, are unsusceptible to penicillin because there are no peptidoglycans there.

 Spheroplasts